CAPP: Calculus, Algorithm, Programs and Proofs

 - PEPR ANR project – EPiQ (22-27): Etude de la pile quantique : Algorithmes, modèles de calcul et simulation pour l’informatique quantique (local coordinator: M. Echenim).

-- IRGA project – POQIT (23-24) – Non-commutative polynomial optimization methods for quantum information theory (head: A. Bluhm).
+- IRGA project – POQIT (23-24) – Non-commutative polynomial optimization methods for quantum information theory (PI: A. Bluhm).

 - ANR project VerifGraph (22-26): Verifiable Graph Queries and Transformations, R. Echahed, with Leonid Libkin (head) and Angela Bonifati.

 - UGA IRGA project SLIDD (21-24).
-Separation Logic with Inductive Definitions and Data (head: N. Peltier, with R. Iosif, Verimag).
+Separation Logic with Inductive Definitions and Data (N. Peltier, with R. Iosif, Verimag).

-- The ANR project ASAP (head: A. Leistch and N. Peltier)
+- ANR project ASAP (PI: A. Leistch and N. Peltier)

 Systems